Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 If we consider this relationship from a standpoint of purity, we'll also notice that the entire call chain is impure.
 And while for `LocationProvider` it makes sense because it performs non-deterministic I/O, the `SolarCalculator` is impure only due to its dependency on the former.

 That design is not ideal, because we lose out on the benefits of pure functions without really getting anything in return.
-Now if we wanted to, for example, test `SolarCalculator.GetSolarTimesAsync` in isolation, we would only be able to do that with the help of an autotelic abstraction and a mock object, which is not desirable.
+Now if we wanted to, for example, test `SolarCalculator.GetSolarTimesAsync` in isolation, we would only be able to do that with the help of an autotelic abstraction and a test double, which is not desirable.

 This issue could've been avoided if we architected our code with the pure-impure segregation principle in mind.
 Let's see how we can refactor our classes to push the impurities out of `SolarCalculator`: